57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 ### Program Derived Addresses ( PDA )

-When managing account lifecycles, Program Derived Addresses ( Program Derived Address, PDA ) are essential—central to Solana’s security model.
-A PDA is deterministically derived from a program ID and a set of seeds, has no private key, and only the deriving program can “sign” for it.
-PDAs let programs own/control other accounts, making them ideal as secure data stores, token vaults ( Vault ), or authority hubs.
-In an instruction, Anchor recomputes and verifies a PDA’s address using the provided seeds and a `bump` ( a nonce ensuring the address lies off the elliptic curve ), preventing clients from passing forged accounts—critical for safety.
-By setting a PDA as another account’s `authority`, you can build complex, program-controlled permission systems—a common pattern in Solana program design.
+When managing account lifecycles, Program Derived Addresses (Program Derived Address, PDA) are essential—central to Solana's security model.
+A PDA is deterministically derived from a program ID and a set of seeds, has no private key, and only the deriving program can "sign" for it.
+PDAs let programs own/control other accounts, making them ideal as secure data stores, token vaults (Vault), or authority hubs.
+In an instruction, Anchor recomputes and verifies a PDA's address using the provided seeds and a `bump` (a nonce ensuring the address lies off the elliptic curve), preventing clients from passing forged accounts, which is critical for safety.
+By setting a PDA as another account's `authority`, you can build complex, program-controlled permission systems, which is a common pattern in Solana program design.

-Here’s how a PDA is defined and used.
-In our staking program, the `UserStakeInfo` account is a PDA that stores each user’s personal staking info.
+Here's how a PDA is defined and used.
+In our staking program, the `UserStakeInfo` account is a PDA that stores each user's personal staking information.

 ```rust
 // solana-staking/programs/solana-staking/src/instructions/stake.rs